Not All Sports Drinks Are Created Equal: How Electrolytes and Carbs Fuel Smarter Hydration

 What’s the best hydration drink for NYC athletes?

-For high-demand training: Skratch, LMNT, Maurten, or Precision Hydration.
+For high-demand training: Promix, Skratch, LMNT, Maurten, or Precision Hydration.
 DIY versions with salt + carbs also work well.

 If you are sick of being in pain and want to regain your freedom to live your life to the fullest, let us help you.